wechaty/wechaty/README.md

 npm run demo
 ```

-After a little while, bot will show you a message of an URL for Login QrCode.
-You need to scan this QR code in your wechat in order to permit your bot login.
+After a little while, the bot will show you a message of a URL for Login QR Code.
+You need to scan this QR code in your wechat to permit your bot login.

 ### 4. Done